The truth about clinical trials: presenting the facts for healthcare providers

 Perception: Clinical trials are too costly and often aren’t covered by insurance.

-Reality: Most health insurance plans, including Medicare, cover the routine costs of care in a clinical trial.
+Most health insurance plans, including Medicare, cover the routine costs of care in a clinical trial.

-Lilly and other trial sponsors may reduce financial burden by paying for protocol-required medicines and procedures, including medications, labs/testing, and travel and accommodation for the patient and a caregiver.3
+Trial sponsors may reduce financial burden by paying for protocol-required medicines and procedures, including medications, labs/testing, and travel and accommodation for the patient and a caregiver.3

 Perception: Clinical trial participation can limit future treatment options.

-Reality: Participation in a clinical trial does not always limit future treatment options.
+Participation in a clinical trial does not always limit future treatment options.
 Patients can often return to standard treatment, if necessary, after participating in a trial.4

 Perception: Clinical trials are only for patients who have exhausted all treatment options.